Activities and training

-This rotation provides an opportunity to work alongside the Center’s director or training director to learn about leadership roles in university counseling centers.
+This rotation provides an opportunity to work alongside the Center’s director or training coordinator to learn about leadership roles in university counseling centers.
 Activities may include participating in the university case management team meeting, discussing students of concern; leading case staffing meetings; participating on a team to review and select future practicum students and interns; participating on various center and campus committees; providing input regarding ongoing development of the training programs; serving as a liaison to other campus departments or entities; and interacting with higher university leadership.

 The intern participates in programming and consultation requests from faculty, staff, students and the community.
 The intern may focus on a particular campus population or topic, or seek out a varied range of outreach opportunities.
 There are opportunities to learn models of outreach program development, advertising/marketing, presentation skills and program evaluation.
 Interns may also take on leadership roles related to the coordination of mental health screening events or other campus-wide mental health initiatives.
 This is a concentrated focus versus the ongoing, year-long presentation opportunities.

 This rotation emphasizes an in depth exploration of the multicultural factors of the clients we serve and of the UMKC campus as a whole.
 The rotation challenges the intern to gain more knowledge of multicultural theory and practice, provide outreach activities to a diverse student body, or design other unique activities that underscore our commitment and ethical responsibility to be multiculturally competent mental health professionals.